aasmunkv/nam-shub-01/README.md

 # Setup & usage of nam-shub-01 on private laptop

+This repository consist of a setup manual for UiOs `nam-shub-01` computer located at the Department of Mathematics, along with useful information on setup of other tools when using this machine.

 ## 1 Setup

 1. Make sure you have a hidden directory called `.ssh` in your home folder by typing `ls -a`.
 If not, make one.
 2. Next, we need to create private/public rsa key pair.
-This is done by typing the following (changeusernameto your uio username).
+This is done by typing the following (change *username* to your uio username).
     ```
     ssh-keygen -t rsa -b 4096 -C "[username]@uio.no"
     ```